NobodysNightmare/docker-teamspeak3/README.md

 ## docker-teamspeak3

-Ubuntu with TS3 Server.
+opensuse with TS3 Server.

 ### Summary
-* Ubuntu + Teamspeak 3 Server
+* opensuse + Teamspeak 3 Server
 * Some files can be injected to host:
   * query_ip_whitelist.txt
   * query_ip_blacklist.txt